 Today 8.3 million of Michigan's nearly 11 million acres in agricultural land are located in the 38 counties below the Bay City-Muskegon line.
 These southern counties have an average of almost 55 percent of their land areas devoted to agricultural uses while some of these counties have over 80 percent of their land in agricultural uses (Figure 5).
-The exception to this predominately agricultural acres in the second seco tural area is the Detroit metropolitan area, where the state's largest urban population exists.
+The exception to this predominately agricultural area is the Detroit metropolitan area, where the state's largest urban population exists.